IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ---

 ### Use Case
 A Manifest contains a single Canvas item representing a photograph.
 You would like to associate the Manifest with geographic coordinates for use in web mapping clients like Leaflet and OpenLayers.
-Though using the `navPlace` property on the Canvas would be valid, the goal is to proof a web map as a Manifest browser.
+Though using the `navPlace` property on the Canvas would be valid, the goal is to use a web map as a Manifest browser.
 This could mean simply showing non-interactive shapes on a web map connecting back to the Manifest, but often more data from the resources is displayed in connection with the shapes as a result of available functionality.
 The example below shows a pop-up that appears upon clicking the shape.

 <div id="bigImage">
 	<h4 style="color:white;"> Click Image to Close </h4>